-These students ask a good question: How do you practice yoga when you are hypermobile?
-As I am someone who is definitely on the hypermobile side, David has given me the opportunity in this post to respond to the question that these students ask from my own experience.
+These students ask a good question.
+How do you practice yoga when you are hypermobile?
+I am someone who is definitely on the hypermobile side.
+So, David has given me the opportunity in this post to respond to that question from my own experience.
 (You can find more about me, Christine, here.)
 I’ve now spent a number of years personally working through how I answer this question about practicing yoga with hypermobility for myself.
 In this post, I’ll share what I’ve learned from my own practice.

 What is hypermobility?

 There are a lot of ideas out there about how to practice yoga, or even whether or not you should practice yoga if you are living in a hypermobile body.
 So, what to do?
-In my mind, the answer to how you practice yoga, or even whether you should practice yoga if you are hypermobile, is directly related to the answer to the question: why do you practice yoga?
-Initially I practiced yoga because I simply felt better when I did it.
+In my mind, the answer to how you practice yoga if you are hypermobile, is directly related to the answer to a different question.
+Why do you practice yoga?
+Initially, I practiced yoga because I simply felt better when I did it.
 It felt easier to concentrate.
 I felt calmer and I slept better.